Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

-In our proofs of the above results we will use the connection between LPP and the TASEP, which can be described as a Markov process $(\eta_t)_{t\in\R}$ on $\{0,1\}^\Z$, where $\eta_t(x)=1$ means that there is a particle at site $x$ at time $t$, whereas $\eta_t(x)=0$ means that there is a hole at site $x$ at time $t$.
-If there is a particle at site $x$ and a hole at site $x+1$, they switch at rate $1$.
-We shall consider TASEP with a single `second-class particle', which can switch with a hole to the right of it, or with a (normal) particle to the left of it.
-We prove a corresponding result for TASEP with a single second-class particle as well, which may be of independent interest. \begin{theorem} $\lim_{t\to\infty}\Phi_t^\rho = \Psi^\rho$. \end{theorem} Here $\Phi_t^\rho$ and $\Psi^\rho$ are measures on $\{0,1\}^\Z$ to be defined in Section \ref{ssec:2cp-sta-def}, and we describe them here.
-Consider TASEP with a single second-class particle, where initially there is a second-class particle at the origin, and any other site has a (normal) particle with probability $\rho$ independently.
-Then $\Phi_t^\rho$ is the law of such TASEP at time $t$, as seen from the second-class particle.
-The measure $\Psi^\rho$ is the stationary distribution of a TASEP as seen from a second-class particle with density $\rho$.
-In proving this theorem, we will also show that this stationary process is ergodic in time (Proposition \ref{prop:ergodic-2nd-class-tasep}).
+In our proofs of the above results we will use the connection between LPP and the totally asymmetric exclusion process (TASEP), which can be described as a Markov process $(\eta_t)_{t\in\R}$ on the space $\{0,1\}^\Z$ (also equipped with the product topology and the cylinder $\sigma$-algebra), where $\eta_t(x)=1$ means that there is a particle at site $x$ at time $t$, whereas $\eta_t(x)=0$ means that there is a hole at site $x$ at time $t$.
+If there is a particle at site $x$ and a hole at site $x+1$, they switch at rate $1$, independently for all such $x$.
+We shall consider TASEP with a single `second-class particle', which is denoted by $*$ and can switch with a hole to the right of it, or with a (normal) particle to the left of it.
+We prove a corresponding result for TASEP with a single second-class particle as well, which may be of independent interest. \begin{theorem} $\lim_{t\to\infty}\Phi_t^\rho = \Psi^\rho$ weakly. \end{theorem} Here $\Phi_t^\rho$ and $\Psi^\rho$ are measures on $\{0,1,*\}^\Z$ (with the product topology) to be defined in Section \ref{ssec:2cp-sta-def}, and we describe them here.
+Consider TASEP with a single second-class particle, where initially the second-class particle is at the origin, and any other site has a (normal) particle with probability $\rho$ independently.
+Then $\Phi_t^\rho$ is the law of such TASEP at time $t$, as seen from the only second-class particle.
+The measure $\Psi^\rho$ is the stationary distribution of TASEP as seen from an isolated second-class particle, with particle density $\rho$.
+In proving this theorem, we will also show that the corresponding stationary process (of TASEP as seen from an isolated second-class particle) is ergodic in time (Proposition \ref{prop:ergodic-2nd-class-tasep}).